-Microsoft released a set of patches for the serious flaws for the different versions of Windows after the National Security Agency (NSA) discovered and reported a security vulnerability for the Windows platform.
+Microsoft released a set of patches for the serious flaws for the different versions of Windows after the National Security Agency (NSA) discovered and reported critical vulnerabilities in Microsoft’s Windows Operating System.

 On Tuesday, January 14, Microsoft released a new patch for Windows 10 and Server 2016 after the National Security Agency (NSA) discovered the vulnerabilities.